siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

    internal reflection with evanescent decay — the full toolbox used in the derivation and in both proposed tests.

+2. Hecht, E. (2017). *Optics*, 5th ed.
+Pearson.
+Standard undergraduate treatment of interference (including the Mach-Zehnder geometry), Snell's law, reflection and refraction, and total internal reflection with evanescent waves.

-2. Dirac, P. A. M. (1958). *The Principles of Quantum Mechanics*, 4th ed.
+3. Dirac, P. A. M. (1958). *The Principles of Quantum Mechanics*, 4th ed.
    Oxford University Press. §I.3 on the superposition principle: "each photon then interferes only with itself."

-3. Rodriguez, A. M. (2026). *Light Speed as an Emergent Property of Electromagnetic Superposition: Polarization Without Matter*.
+4. Rodriguez, A. M. (2026). *Light Speed as an Emergent Property of Electromagnetic Superposition: Polarization Without Matter*.
 Preferred Frame. <https://writing.preferredframe.com/doi/10.5281/zenodo.18396637>.
    Precursor derivation of the effective refractive index and local light